IGS/FADU/README.md

 Perhaps the easiest possibility would be to extract the 'featureID' and 'counts' columns and structure them like the output from htseq-count.
 From there you can follow the corresponding instructions from the DESeq2 manual on using htseq-count output as input.

+### My dataset consists of only single-end reads, and the assigned counts only appear to be half of what was expected.
+What gives?

+In the case of singletons, FADU gives them half the weight compared to a paired-end read in the final counts.
+One reason FADU does this is because we noticed that if we treated single-end and properly-paired-end reads with the same weight, there was some overcounting done with respect to certain genes or features.

 ## Issues

 If you have a question or suggestion about FADU, feel free to e-mail either of the authors above, or create an issue [here](https://github.com/IGS/FADU/issues)